We provide free information and support to those with macular disease, along with their family and friends, to help people retain their independence.

 Our helpline offers confidential information and advice for people with macular conditions, as well as their family and friends.
 Our helpline is open Monday to Friday 9am – 5pm.

 Read or listen to our range of patient information about macular conditions

-We have a network of over 300 support groups across the UK, including ones specifically for younger people and also Skype groups for those who prefer to interact with a group online, or who are often unable to make it along to a monthly meeting.
+We have a network of over 300 support groups across the UK, including ones specifically for younger people and Skype groups for those who prefer to interact with a group online, or who are often unable to make it along to a monthly meeting.